 - Transfer the data from your computer to your ingest subdirectory.

-- Log in to the one of the MAX IV HPC clusters (you cannot read the ingest directory from any other machines).
+- Log in to the one of the MAX IV HPC cluster frontends, the ingest directory is only available on those.
 If you are offsite, open a VPN connection and log in to the offline HPC cluster.

-- Move or copy the files to the appropriate location.
+- Move or copy the files to an appropriate location.
 Any files left over in the ingest directory will be automatically deleted, typically within one month.